September 1, 2021 | Erin Bluvas, email@example.com

 “I wanted to learn more professional knowledge and build my skills based on what I have learned,” she says.
-“In addition, I wanted to experience working in academia from the faculty members such as teaching, advising, research, and publication.”
+“In addition, I wanted to experience working in academia from the faculty members, such as teaching, advising, research and publication.”

 During her program, Ahn has developed expertise and the analysis (both quantitative and qualitative) of volatile organic compounds breaking down into airborne particles as well as the prediction of how they travel within the environment and impact health.
 She found a mentor in assistant professor Eric Vejerano, and together they conduct research at the South Carolina SmartState Center for Environmental Nanoscience and Risk.

-“Dr. Vejerano has influenced me a lot in searching my academic goals,” Ahn says.
+“Dr. Vejerano has influenced me a lot in researching my academic goals,” Ahn says.
 “He has guided me how to approach and solve the problems with diverse backgrounds.
 In addition, I have had the opportunity to improve my writing skills, and he encourages me to share my research with others through presentations or publications.”

-Their projects involve examining the mobility and fate of airborne pollutants into multiple environmental compartments while considering various environmental factors (e.g., relative humidity, temperature).
+Their projects involve examining the mobility and fate of airborne pollutants into multiple environmental compartments while considering various environmental factors (e.g., humidity, temperature).
 They also make scientific predictions about the environment or health impacts caused by these pollutants.

 Ahn’s doctoral research has resulted in seven peer-reviewed publications (three as first author) so far.
 One of these papers, Temperature dependence of the gas-particle partitioning of selected VOCs, was even featured on the front cover of the journal that published it (Environmental Science: Process and Impacts).